camillandreozzi/Operational_A-E/README.md

 # A&E Model Development for Public Health Scotland

 This repository contains all the code used to address the challenge titled **"Supporting our development of an A&E model/s"** for Public Health Scotland.
 The project aims to develop a more detailed Accident & Emergency (A&E) model to understand the flow of patients being admitted to the hospital system.
-The model will contribute to predicting the demand for A&E services, building on an existing acute hospital model.

 Public Health Scotland is Scotland’s national agency responsible for improving and protecting the health and well-being of its citizens.
 Their goal is to leverage intelligence and data to enhance the healthcare system's effectiveness and user experience.